two students

 Immersion in French

 The combined program is reserved exclusively to the French Common Law Program.
 The first year of the Common Law component is offered in French only.
-Thereafter, students can take up to 25% of their Common Law units in English.
+Thereafter, students can take up to 25% of their optional Common Law units in English.

 Tuition fees

 Students pay tuition related to the Faculty of Social Sciences for the first, second and sixth years, and tuition related to the Common Law Section for the third, fourth and fifth years.
+Students must maintain full-time registration for the fall and winter terms throughout the six years of the program.

 Course sequences